 REASON WE EXIST

 The primary objective of Afrika Tikkun is to provide holistic development in disadvantaged communities.
 We aim to empower young people by affording them the opportunity to receive gainful education, good health care, nutrition and support for their families.
-In doing so, we equalise the playing field for unprivileged young people so that they have the same employment opportunities that privileged youth have.
-We offer a number of programmes that ensure an all rounded person as the outcome.
-Our 360 degree Model of care consists of three programmes, namely: Early Childhood Development, Child and Youth Development, and Career Development.
-Additionally, we have programmes which support our 360 degree Model, namely: Family Support Services, Primary Health Care, The Empowerment Programme, and Nutrition and Food Security Programme.
+In doing so, we equalize the playing field for unprivileged young people so that they have the same employment opportunities that privileged youth have.
+We offer a number of program that ensure an all rounded person as the outcome.
+Our 360 degree Model of care consists of three program, namely: Early Childhood Development, Child and Youth Development, and Career Development.
+Additionally, we have programs which support our 360 degree Model, namely: Family Support Services, Primary Health Care, The Empowerment Program and Nutrition and Food Security Program.

 BOARD OF DIRECTORS